liamhardy742/cse15l-lab-reports/Week 3 Lab Report.md

 <br/>
 <br/>
 <br/>
 ## The fourth option is -i which performs a normal grep search but ignores the case of the matching string it is looking for.
-For example, when looking for "CaliforniA", "california" would be found as a match.
+For example, when "CaliforniA" is passed in as a command line argument for the searching String, "california" would be found as a match.
 This option and it's use/description was sourced from [https://man7.org/linux/man-pages/man1/grep.1.html](https://man7.org/linux/man-pages/man1/grep.1.html)